ismailelbouknify/News-selection-for-market-prediction/README.md

 ## Suggested Citation

-If you use this repository, please cite the associated paper or project report.
-You can replace the placeholder entry below with the final bibliographic record:
+If you use this repository, please cite the associated paper.
 ```bibtex
 @misc{greenfin_news_selection,
   title  = {Towards Green AI in Finance: News Selection for Efficient Financial Market Prediction},